yuriallam/test-jdbc/README.md

 ## Setup
 - git clone the project
 - Run the queries.sql file
+- Replace "your username" and "your password" by your actual db username and password in the main file.

 ## Usage
 - Run this command in the root directory `java -cp "MySQL ConnectorJ/8.0.25/mysql-connector-java-8.0.25.jar" src/Main.java`